Witch hunts in India: Witch hunting in colonial India

 In 19th-century Colonial India, many cases of witch hunting were recorded and officials speculated that during this period over a thousand women were killed on the grounds of witchcraft in India's central plains alone.
 It was also believed that more women were killed as witches than those who died through the practice of Sati.
-Witches (also known as dakans or dayans), were usually identified by male practitioners of magic and spiritual leaders.
-These witch hunters known as 'Bohpas', 'Bahgats' and other names, were consulted after members of the community, their relatives or the leaders of villages complained of suffering misfortunes caused by witchcraft.
-Once a 'witch' was identified, Bohpas would attempt to 'free' the victim from her power, by using magic, exorcism, torture and execution.
+Witches (also known as dakinis or dayans), were usually identified by male practitioners of magic and spiritual leaders.
+These witch hunters known as 'bohpas', 'bahgats' and other names, were consulted after members of the community, their relatives or the leaders of villages complained of suffering misfortunes caused by witchcraft.
+Once a 'witch' was identified, bohpas would attempt to 'free' the victim from her power, by using magic, exorcism, torture and execution.
 For example, a popular method of torture in Western India was 'witch-swinging', where an accused witch would have chilli paste rubbed into her eyes, was hung upside-down from a tree and swung over an open fire until she confessed to her crimes or promised to release her victim(s).
 In one case in 1886 an elderly woman called Kunkoo was accused of inflicting illness on a soldier's wife, she was made to put her hands in boiling oil and swung for days before being released and eventually murdered.